Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/MemberMerchantApi.md

 <a name="getMemberMerchantLoyaltyProgram"></a>
 # **getMemberMerchantLoyaltyProgram**
-> MemberMerchantLoyaltyDetails getMemberMerchantLoyaltyProgram(memberReferenceId, memberMerchantReferenceId, xMerchantKey)
+> MemberMerchantLoyaltyDetails getMemberMerchantLoyaltyProgram(xMerchantKey, memberReferenceId, memberMerchantReferenceId)

 Get details for a specific Merchant Loyalty Program